On your next trip, give of yourself...

-In short, no. There are minimal or no foreign language skills required, so it is possible to volunteer in almost any part of the world and be able to communicate with the local people during your trip.
+In short, no. There are minimal or no foreign language skills required, so it is possible to volunteer in almost any part of the world and be able to communicate with the local people during your trip (but knowing the language will likely help you get more out of your trip).
 Your project guidebook will assist you with every aspect of the volunteer vacation you have selected.
 When you arrive at your project site in country, you will be taught everything else you need to know in order to successfully complete your work and enjoy every day you are there.

 When you return home, one thing is certain: you will know that you have changed in some way as a result of the volunteer work you have completed.
-But more importantly, you will have made a great contribution to so many people and made a difference somewhere in the world.
 As a volunteer, you will likely have had the vacation experience of a lifetime.

 What a feeling!!